 - Red Pepper Flakes.
 An optional addition.
 We love that it adds a little kick!

-- Whisk the miso marinade ingredients together.
+- Make the Miso Marinade.
+Whisk the ingredients together.

 - To Freeze.
-Freeze salmon in an airtight freezer-safe storage container for up to 3 months.
+Freeze salmon in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.